scientific-python/cookie/docs/pages/guides/packaging_classic.md

 The files that go into the SDist are controlled by [MANIFEST.in][], which generally should be specified.
 If you use `setuptools_scm`, the [default should be all of git][setuptools_scm file]; if you do not, the default is a few common files, like any `.py` files and standard tooling.
-Here is a useful default for complete control over a src structure, though be sure to update it to include any files that need to be included:
+Here is a useful default, though be sure to update it to include any files that need to be included:

 ```
-prune **
 graft src
 graft tests

 include LICENSE README.md pyproject.toml setup.py setup.cfg
-global-exclude __pycache__ *.py[cod] .*
+global-exclude __pycache__ *.py[cod] .venv
 ```

-Note that Scikit-build currently may have issues with MANIFEST.in.

 ## Command line